lucmans/digistring/readme.md

 # Tools
 Digistring includes a few tools:
-`dolph_chebyshev_window`: A Python program which calculates the Dolph Chebyshev window.
+- `dolph_chebyshev_window`: A Python program which calculates the Dolph Chebyshev window.
 Is used directly by Digistring.
-`float_vs_double`: Tests if single precision (`float`) or double precision (`double`) floating point calculations are faster.
+- `float_vs_double`: Tests if single precision (`float`) or double precision (`double`) floating point calculations are faster.
-`generate_report`: Generates a performance report based on Digistring's output compared to ground truth annotation.
+- `generate_report`: Generates a performance report based on Digistring's output compared to ground truth annotation.
-`patch_tools`: A few tools which help with checking, applying and creating patches.
+- `patch_tools`: A few tools which help with checking, applying and creating patches.

 # TODO
-- Adjustable synth volume.
 - Program::slowdown() without std::move().
 - Chance sqrt(x^2 + y^2) to hypot(x, y).
 - Make SLOWDOWN a cli arg instead of compile time parameter.